rtbrick/bngblaster/CONTRIBUTING.md

 Please use the directory structure of the repository and strictly use snake_case (underscore_separated) in filenames.

+Common code used by BNG Blaster and tools like LSPGEN is stored in the directory common.
+This includes the timer, logging and utility functions.

 ### Indentation

 Our standard indentation is 4 spaces per level.
 Most editors